alan-turing-institute/environmental-ds-book/book/about.md

 # About

-Notebooks has been an excellent tool for prototyping and writing examples to showcase a piece of software.
+Notebooks has been an excellent tool for prototyping and writing examples to showcase computational analyses {cite}`10.1371/journal.pcbi.1007007`.
-EDS book aims to complement the science and methodological development embedded within academic journals using open infrastructure to translate research outputs into FAIR notebooks which benefit from a collaborative and open reviewing process ([](#notebook-cycle)).
+EDS book complements the science and methodological development of academic journals by translating research outputs into FAIR notebooks using open infrastructure and open review ([](#notebook-cycle)).

 ```{figure} images/notebook-cycle.jpg
 :label:notebook-cycle